stevenschobert/instafeed.js/README.md

 - Image URLs are now protocol-relative by default.
 Use the new `useHttp` option to disable.
 - Added the ability to filter out images using the `filter` option.
 - Added pagination support using `.next()` and `.hasNext()` methods.
+- Removed the default `limit` of 15 images.
+The option is still supported, but by default no limit is sent to the API.

 __1.2.1__